zerkerX/TeensyArcade/readme.md

 This repository is for the firmware for a Teensy LC-powered Arcade Stick.
 This project uses the [MSF-XINPUT](https://github.com/zlittell/MSF-XINPUT) library by Zachery Littell for XInput protocol support and locally written code for mappings and SNES/NES support.
 Until the parent version is fully updated to support Teensuduino 1.44 (the version I used), I'm also hosting an [updated version of the library with compatibility with that version](https://github.com/zerkerX/MSF-XINPUT) locally.

 To use this project, install the Arduino IDE and Teensyduino, then the MSF-XINPUT library, then build and install with the Arduino IDE and the XInput USB type.
+You can also use the included makefile to build easily outside the Arduino IDE, but you'll probably need to edit the IDE path to match your system.

 The joystick I used this library for has six main action buttons on top, two start/select buttons on the front, and two pinball buttons on the sides for a total of 10.
 It also has three toggle switches (well, a push button and two switches) for changing controller behaviour and layout, and a separate button hardwired to the Teensy's **Program** line.